The Fabulous Moolah: Legacy

+Moolah's career spanned over 5 decades.
+She was overall an eight-time world champion and is still widely recognized as the longest reigning champion of any wrestler in the wrestling business, holding the NWA/WWE Women's Champion for 10,775 days.
+Her last reign made history when she became the oldest female in WWE history to win the WWE Women's Champion at the age of 76.
+She was considered as an important figure and the forefront of women's wrestling from 1960s-1980s.
+Some of her notable trainees were Wendi Richter, Sherri Martel, Leilani Kai, Mad Maxine and Donna Christianello.
+On July 1, 1972, she and Vicki Williams were the first women to wrestle in Madison Square Garden.
+For her impact, longevity and contributions, she became the first female inducted into the WWE Hall of Fame in 1995 and eventually Professional Wrestling Hall of Fame in 2003.

 At the time of her death, Kevin Eck wrote in The Baltimore Sun: "The Fabulous Moolah didn't just dominate women's wrestling for parts of four decades, she was women's wrestling.
 Moolah ... is unquestionably the most influential and famous female wrestler in history."
 The Post and Courier columnist Mike Mooneyham described her as "one of the greatest female performers to ever step into a professional wrestling ring and the most powerful woman outside the squared circle."
 She was the only female performer to be included in WWE's Top 50 Superstars of All Time DVD, placing 27th on the list.
+WWE describe her: “Moolah was recognized as the true pioneer and biggest legend in the history of women's wrestling.”
 In 2016, after allegations against Moolah had become more prevalent, Luke Winkie of Sports Illustrated listed Moolah as the 69th greatest wrestler of all time because of her lengthy title reign but wrote that he "didn't feel great about it".
+Her house was located at Moolah Drive in South Carolina, a street named after her.